 |

-| Willamette River |
+Willamette River |

 Location

-south of Portland.
-The business park is surrounded by wooded hillsides, mainly comprised of Douglas fir
+100 miles south of Portland.
+The facility is adjacent to a prairie/wetlands and surrounded by wooded hillsides,

-and hemlock, along with some pines and hardwoods.
+mainly comprised of Douglas fir and hemlock, along with some pines and hardwoods.

-Eugene and its contiguous neighbor, Springfield, are home
+and its contiguous neighbor, Springfield, are home to about 250,000 people.
+Eugene originally was a trading post,

-including the city's namesake, Eugene Skinner, who operated a ferry at a river crossing.
-Although forestry
+settled in the mid 1800's by a few pioneering families, including the city's namesake, Eugene Skinner, who operated a ferry

-and agriculture remain prominent in the region, Eugene is perhaps best known now for its "Ducks".
-By the mid
+at a river crossing.
+Although forestry and agriculture remain prominent in the region, Eugene is perhaps best known

-1870's, the University of Oregon was chartered and began its business of higher education.
-The U of O (the "Ducks"),
+now for its "Ducks".
+By the mid 1870's, the University of Oregon was chartered and began its business of higher

-Oregon State University (the "Beavers", forty miles north in Corvallis at the "ag" school), and the
+education.
+The U of O (the "Ducks"), Oregon State University (the "Beavers", forty miles north

-in essentially all disciplines.
+school) in Portland provide scholarship and research in essentially all disciplines.

 |

-| View of the Three Sisters Mountains |
+View of the Three Sisters Mountains |

 Eugene itself is located at the confluence of the Willamette and McKenzie Rivers,